 5. Review and re-evaluate

 At the end of a project, or even quarterly, schedule a review meeting.
 This is a great way to get everyone around the table and have an honest discussion about whether your design objectives are being met, and if you are happy that you are getting good value for money and efficient account servicing.
-This is a two-way relationship, so it’s also the perfect opportunity for the agency to raise any issues as well as yourselves.
+This is a two-way relationship, so it’s also the perfect opportunity for you and the agency to raise any issues.

 Developing a long term relationship with a design agency has huge advantages; their understanding of your brand, philosophy and messaging will deepen and delivering great results should get easier.
 However, if you aren’t happy don’t be afraid to move on.
 There is a wealth of creative talent available so there’s no need to accept second best.